andreyvit/sealer/README.md

 * encapsulation uses XChaCha20-Poly1305 with a random 192-bit nonce;

-* encryption splits the file into chunks (16 KB by default) and uses deterministic nonces for these, marking the final chunk's nonce;
+* encryption splits the file into chunks (32 KB by default) and uses deterministic nonces for these, marking the final chunk's nonce to detect trimming;

 * nothing of the above is configurable.

 ChaCha20-Poly1305 has been chosen as a modern and standardized cipher, ensuring wide availability and interoperability.
-NaCl's XSalsa20-Poly1305 would be similar, but it's standardized so ChaCha20 is a better choice going forward.
+NaCl's XSalsa20-Poly1305 would be similar, but it's not a standard so ChaCha20 seems like a better choice going forward.
 AES-256-GCM could also be used here, but ChaCha20 has fewer concerns about complicated attack scenarios.

-Before encryption, sealer applies xstd compression, it both provides an excellent time/compression balance, and has an [accepted proposal for inclusion in Go stdlib](https://github.com/golang/go/issues/62513).
-Until that happens, we use [github.com/klauspost/compress/zstd](https://pkg.go.dev/github.com/klauspost/compress/zstd) which has zero dependencies.
+Before encryption, sealer applies zstd compression, it provides an excellent time/compression balance and has an [accepted proposal for inclusion in Go stdlib](https://github.com/golang/go/issues/62513).
+Until that happens, we use [github.com/klauspost/compress/zstd](https://pkg.go.dev/github.com/klauspost/compress/zstd) which is an excellent zero-dependency library.

 ## Usage